danivijay/github-project-management/README.md

 # My Project Management Conventions and Guidelines

-This project coveys complete guidelines which I uses to setup my development environment and project management.
+This project coveys complete guidelines to setup a development environment and project management from scratch.

 ### Code editor: VSCode